shallwe/monero-rpc-nginx/README.md

 How to configure monero-rpc

 ## Setup wallet-rpc.service
-monero wallet can run client rpc by  `monero-wallet-rpc`, and listen to a port, like 10000, then you can use http to operate wallet and xmr coin with `http://localhost:10000/json_rpc`, doc in [doc][json_rpc] .
+monero wallet(XMR) can run client rpc by  `monero-wallet-rpc`, and listen to a port, like 10000, then you can use http to operate wallet and xmr coin with `http://localhost:10000/json_rpc`, doc in [doc][json_rpc] .

 For security, you need to config login password, you should specify password in rpc-login and in monero-rpc.conf